 Language and words fascinate me.
 I find joy in understanding the connections between concepts and ideas.
 Between thoughts and deeds.
 I am particularly intrigued by the concept of ‘creative tension’.

 For me, creative tension is a key precursor to transformative change for people in organizations and communities.
 I believe creative tension energizes individuals and teams to value creation.
 Creative tension sparks a ripple effect to transform our world.
+Creative tension can be a springboard from conflict to curiousity.

 Creative tension was popularized by Peter Senge, author of The Fifth Discipline and Robert Fritz author of The Path of Least Resistance.
 “The gap between vision and current reality is also a source of energy.” said Peter Senge.
 “If there were no gap, there would be no need for any action to move towards the vision.
 We call this gap creative tension.”

 The marketing and branding professional in me knows the power of the written and spoken word.
 Each word has meaning and purpose, each word to be revered and treated with respect.
 During my time as an advertising professional, I experienced creative tension between my vision of a brand idea and the creative document awaiting words and inspiration.
-So, I deliberated over each word (still do), at times for hours on end, before finalizing a concise written brief to my creative colleagues.
+So, I deliberated over each word (still do), at times for hours on end, before finalizing a concise written brief to my colleagues.
 Colleagues who then interpreted the brand idea into a creative idea and ultimately, a successful marketing campaign.

 Experience has taught me that the time invested in the practice of deliberating words concisely, bridges vision to a powerful written brief.
 This practice leads to clear and meaningful communication, and strong campaigns.